ClaireGSB/demo-recorder/README.md

 ## Usage

-1. Create a `.demo-recorder.toml` file in your project directory:
+1. Create a `.demo-recorder.toml` file in your project directory  or run yarn demo-init to create a template file:
 ```bash
 cp /path/to/demo-recorder/.demo-recorder.template.toml /your/project/.demo-recorder.toml
 ```